 Pace® At The Forefront In Dioxins And Furans Testing Services

-Pace® is at the forefront of dioxin testing, having served the evolving dioxin testing market for many years.
+Pace® is at the forefront of dioxins/furans testing, having served the evolving dioxin testing market for many years.
 Our highly skilled scientific staff employs the latest instrumentation and adheres to United States Environmental Protection Agency (EPA) methodologies to conduct dioxins/furans and dioxin-like compounds testing on any matrix.
 Here are some ways we have established ourselves as leaders in the field of dioxin/furan testing services.

 - Member of the inaugural class of labs to receive NELAP accreditation and maintain an on-going collaborative relationship with the organization.